-This section gives a quick introduction to the Logs view, which is where you can view individual logs and aggregate multiple servers or logs, and search through logs.
-This is just a brief overview; for a detailed description of all the powerful features provided by the log view, see Log View Reference.
+This section gives a quick introduction to the Search view, which is where you can view individual logs and aggregate multiple servers or logs, and search through logs.
+This is just a brief overview; for a detailed description of all the powerful features provided by the search view, see Search View Reference.

 (1) To search for a specific word or phrase, type it here.
 Numbers, punctuation, or phrases must be enclosed in quotes.
 Example searches: error, "503", "customer 1309".
 See Query Language Reference for a full description of the Scalyr query language.

 (3) Click here to specify the time range to search.
 The following options will appear: